Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_sub_panel.md

 ![EmerRel](../../img/EmerRel.jpg)

-Also called the "panic button", the External Stores Emergency Release will immediately perform separation of all jettison-able stores, without air-to-air weapons or special weapons.
+Also called the "_panic button_", the External Stores Emergency Release will immediately perform separation of all jettison-able stores, without air-to-air weapons or special weapons.
 The actuation of the button will show a yellow ring around the button position, which is the indicator for the pilot that it has